mmuller88/alps-unified-ts/README.md

 # Features

-- generating als unified libraries for JavaScript, TypeScript, Python and Java
+- generating als unified libraries for JavaScript, TypeScript, Python, Java and .NET
 - releasing to NPM, Pypi and Maven Central (see top of Readme)
 - Type support for ALPS specs (see example 'Create from Spec' down below)